ProfessionalWiki/chameleon/docs/installation.md

 - [Composer][composer]

 Further required software packages will be installed automatically.
-It is *not* necessary to install any dependencies anymore.
+It is *not* necessary to install any dependencies.
 Composer will take care of that.

 ### Installation